Chembarathi (TV series): Plot

 Priyanka tries to run over Akhila with a car but accidentally hits Kalyani, injuring her leg.
 The doctors say that Kalyani needs an operation to walk properly.
-Prianka's ally, Sreenivas, bribes the anesthesiologist, who gives Kalyani an overdose of anaesthesia.
+Priyanka's ally, Sreenivas, bribes the anesthesiologist, who gives Kalyani an overdose of anaesthesia.
 Vilasini makes Akhila once more doubt Kalyani and Anand's relation, though this time Akhila concludes that they both love each other.
 Anand decides to reveal the truth about Ganga to Akhila.
-She comes up with a plan, and continues to conduct Anand and Ganga's marriage.
+She comes up with a plan, and continues to prepare Anand and Ganga's marriage.
 She also fixes Kalyani's marriage with Rishikesh, who was Priyanka's ally.
-On the day of marriage, Anand decides not to go to the auditorium and also tells Kalyani to do so.
+On the day of marriage, Anand decides not to go to the auditorium and tells Kalyani to do so.
 Das forcefully takes a reluctant Kalyani to the wedding hall.
 Akhila threatens to kill herself if there is any disruption during the marriage, which creates a quandary for Kalyani.
-Anand's friend SI Shivadas collects all information regarding Ganga by trapping her as a criminal in a fake car accident and submits all the evidence to prove Ganga's relation with Priyanka.
+Anand's friend SI Shivadas collects all information regarding Ganga, by trapping her as a criminal in a fake car accident, and submits all the evidence to prove Ganga's relation with Priyanka.
 Priyanka and her allies are arrested and the marriages are cancelled.
-Anand arrives along with his father and rushes to Akhila to disclose his marriage with Kalyani.
-Akhila is upset upon hearing the news and her worries intensify on seeing Kalyani's Mangala sutra.
+Anand arrives, along with his father, and rushes to Akhila to disclose his marriage with Kalyani.
+Akhila is upset upon hearing the news, and her worries intensify on seeing Kalyani's mangala sutra.
 Akhila attempts suicide but is saved by Anand.
-Kalyani, blaming herself for all this, unties her mangalya sutra and poisons herself.
+Kalyani, blaming herself for all this, unties her mangala sutra and poisons herself.
 Through many prayers, she survives.

 Kalyani enters the Trichambalam family despite Akhila's disapproval.
 Eventually, Anand could not take the constant shaming from his mother about his wife, so he resigns from his job as CEO and moves out with Kalyani.
-On behalf of his father's wish he moves to the outhouse.
-Das also leaves without telling anyone.

-Anand and Kalyani try to start a business but it doesn't go well.
-Eventually Anand starts a beauty product company.
-A group of companies decide to call Akhila as their inaugurator without revealing that they are the owners.
-Priyanka and Ganga plots against Akhila to electrocute her, but Anand manages to save Akhila and is hit by massive current shock in the process.
-Anand becomes blind due to blow to head.
-Akhila tries to win her son back but Anand stands with Kalyani.
-Eventually, Anand regains his vision.

-Akhilandshewari's look-alike Rajashewari enters Trichambalam on Priyanka's instruction.
-Meanwhile Kalyani and Nandana gets pregnant.
+The show continues with Akhila trying to win her son back, even setting him up to marry another woman (Vydehi), but Anand continues to stand with Kalyani.